Corvette Caliper Rebuild

 Article by Mark Trotta

-Rebuilding Corvette brake calipers is more time-consuming than difficult.
-A good work bench, hand tools, and basic mechanical ability are all you need.
+Rebuilding brake calipers is more time-consuming than difficult.
+A good solid work bench, a few hand tools, and basic mechanical ability are all that's needed.

 Begin by loosening the wheel nuts before lifting the car.
 Carefully support the car on four jack stands.
-If you haven't lifted your Corvette before, follow the illustration below.
+If you haven't lifted your Corvette before, use the four lift points in the illustration below.

-After removing the wheels, soak the caliper bolts, bleeder screws, and brake lines with WD-40 or similar penetrating fluid.
+After removing the wheels but before removing anything, spray the caliper bolts, bleeder screws, and brake lines with WD-40 or similar penetrating fluid.
 The longer it soaks, the better it works.
-Overnight is best.
+For stubborn parts, soaking overnight is best.

-Once off the car and on the workbench in a work pan, clean the outside of the caliper with brake parts cleaner and scrub with a wire brush.
+Once off the car and on the workbench (preferably in a work pan), clean the outside of the caliper with brake parts cleaner and a wire brush.

 Brake Caliper Disassembly